hjweide/plankton-species/README.markdown

 # Plankton species labeling interface

-Disclaimer: this is my first time writing more than a few lines of JavaScript, and as such there is probably too much copy-and-pasting and other bad practice in this project.
+Disclaimer: this is my first time writing more than a few lines of JavaScript (and for a purpose other than my own amusement), and as such there is probably too much copy-and-pasting and other bad practice in this project.
 Pull requests (and helpful comments) are welcome.

 ## Introduction
 This is a small __work-in-progress__ project aimed at helping some ecologist colleagues